apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Images define the new images for different containers within the release.</p>
+<p>Images define the new images for different containers and actions within the release.</p>
+<p>If an image is specified for a lifecycle action, the key should be the field name (case-insensitive) of
+the action in the LifecycleActions struct.</p>
 </td>
 </tr>
 </tbody>